idolpx/meatloaf/README.md

 If you rather keep your files locally, you can easily upload them to Meatloaf local file system via built-in WebDAV server.
 No need to shuffle SDCARD between your PC and Commodore!

+## Select on your PC, load on your Commodore

+By using "Send to Meatload" browser extension you can send programs to your Meatloaf and then load them easily from Basic, without typing the full URL.

 ## The best network adapter for Commodore ever built!

 Of course - any URL could be opened using Kernal or BASIC I/O commands like `OPEN`, `CLOSE`, `PRINT#`, `GET#` or `INPUT#`, meaning you don't need a modem or a network card with dedicated application anymore!
 Just open a byte stream via a TCP socket: